s21sm/5G-UE-SecurityTesting/README.md

 If these steps run properly, then the system is ready for the automation process using `handler.py`.
 Please note that in order to run the RRC test, it is necessary to run a NAS test as well.
 In this case, the NAS test1.json is executed concurrently with the RRC test, but NAS test1.json can be a dummy testcase.

 For the automation process, connect the Android device to the PC using a USB connection and ensure that the phone is recognized as a connected device.
-This tutorial can be helpful: https://www.youtube.com/watch?v=GERlhgCcoBc
+This [tutorial](https://www.youtube.com/watch?v=GERlhgCcoBc) might be helpful.

 The program assumes Open5gs, srsRAN, NAS test case folder, and RRC test case folder are in the same directory.
 In case of a different directory kindly change the path.
 For example: